pulkitarora21/LostAndFound/README.md

 This is a simple lost and found website we built dating back to school-days.
 We created the MVC pattern from scratch.
-Due to the limited time, the code quality is not so good(no factoring and patterns involved).
+Due to the limited time, the code quality is not so good(no refactoring and patterns involved).

 ## Functionalities